๐ŸงฌAP Biology

 RNA Polymerase Function

-• Catalyzes RNA synthesis—this enzyme reads the DNA template and assembles ribonucleotides into a complementary RNA strand
+• Catalyzes RNA synthesis by reading the DNA template and assembling ribonucleotides into a complementary RNA strand

-• Synthesizes RNA in the 5' to 3' direction—nucleotides are always added to the 3' end of the growing strand, a universal feature of nucleic acid synthesis
+• Synthesizes RNA in the 5' to 3' direction by adding nucleotides to the 3' end of the growing strand.
+This is a universal feature of nucleic acid synthesis (DNA polymerase does the same thing)

 DNA Template Strand

-• Only one strand serves as the template—called the template strand (or antisense strand), it's read 3' to 5' by RNA polymerase
+• Only one strand serves as the template for a given gene.
+Called the template strand (or antisense strand), it's read 3' to 5' by RNA polymerase.

 Regulatory Control: How Cells Decide What to Transcribe